micahvdm/meta-myrpi/README.md

  2. SSH via ethernet cable. `avahi` service is installed.
 Thus, the board can be accessed by its `MACHINE` variable value, in this case `raspberrypi3-64.local`;
  3. Using HDMI monitor and keyboard.

 After the wifi is configured using the procedure bellow, it becomes the forth access option, i.e. SSH via wifi.
+The image `myrpi-image-minimal` does not have the second option.

 ## First Boot configuration